-93.2102.2 the overall impact of any assumptions in the Manual which may not be individually practically feasible or that we are unable to conclude on in our review.53
+93.2105.2 the overall impact of any assumptions in the Manual which may not be individually practically feasible or that we are unable to conclude on in our review.

-Assessing components under the safe harbour -s 150B provisions
+Assessing components under the safe harbour s 150B provisions

-- 94.103.
-Where revenue or cost components of the calculation apply the 'safe harbour' provisions inef s 150B, the Commission is able to review and report on the way the assumption has been used.
-54 they are excluded from our assessment against the s150A purpose. - 95.
+- 94.106.
+Where revenue or cost components of the calculation apply the 'safe harbour' one or more of the provisions in of s 150B, the Commission we are is able to review and report on the way the assumption has been used.
+61 they are excluded from our assessment against the s150A purpose. - 95.
 Our analysis of these components is limited to verifying whether the methodology is consistent with the 'safe harbour' provisions in s 150B.